 This course will provide students with advanced experience toward competency in the community pharmacy setting.
 Students will have opportunities to integrate and apply knowledge and skills acquired through didactic, IPPEs, and co-curricular experiences in various patient-centered activities.
-Students will develop critical thinking and decision-making skills while engaging in pharmacy operations, advanced patient -care services, and patient focused dispensing functions.
-These activities will focus on obtaining patient medical history, performing drug regimen reviews, and evaluating therapy adherence, counseling patients on appropriate self-care products, delivering immunizations, developing patient care plans with followup, and providing education to patients and other healthcare professionals.
-This course will allows students to explore expanding roles of communitypharmacists and prepare them to begin practice upon graduation.
-Prerequisite: EE 746, EE 855, EE 865, EE 874.
+Students will develop critical thinking and decisionmaking skills while engaging in pharmacy operations, advanced patient-care services, and patient-focused dispensing functions.
+These activities will focus on obtaining patient medical history, performing drug regimen reviews, evaluating therapy adherence, counseling patients on appropriate self-care products, delivering immunizations, developing patient care plans with follow-up, and providing education to patients and other healthcare professionals.
+This course will allow students to explore the expanding roles of community pharmacists and prepare them to begin practice upon graduation.

+\Prerequisite: EE 746, EE 855, EE 865, EE 874.

 EE 941 APPE V - Elective I (6 Credits)